hawk/lux/INSTALL.md

   runtime system must be installed in order to build the tool.
 Install `Erlang/OTP` from [source][Erlang/OTP] or use [pre-built packages][]:

->     brew tap hawk/homebrew-hawk
 >     brew install erlang

-           or
+* or

 >     sudo apt-get install erlang

 * By installing the `erlang` package most of the Erlang apps needed by Lux will be installed automatically.
-But there are additional Erlang packages which may be needed when using more exotic features, such as debugging and developing Lux itself:
+But on some systems there are additional Erlang packages which may be needed when using more exotic features, such as debugging and developing Lux itself:

   - `--internal_debug` requires `debugger`+`wx`
   - `--suite_trace`    requires `runtime_tools`
   - `--event_trace`    requires `runtime_tools`+`et`+`wx`
   - `--reltool`        requires `reltool`

-* A standalone installation (using `--install`) requires `reltool`.

 * Building Lux using `--make` requires `tools`.
+(Avoid this kind of build.)

+* Installation of Lux as standalone (using `--install`) requires `reltool`.

 * Testing of Lux itself requires `tools`.

 * `--history` require may `inets`.
 But only when the logs are referred to by using URL's.
-Using local files does not require `inets`.
+Using local log files does not require `inets`.

 * The documentation is pre-built.
 Re-generation of the documentation requires **[Markdown][]**.